s-tian/CUTE/datasheet.md

 ### For what purpose was the dataset created?

 We wanted to study the problem of measuring the visual similarity of object intrinsics that define its identity.
-To benchmark how well ours and existing approaches can measure these Platonic Distances, we collected this dataset.
+To benchmark how well ours and existing approaches can measure these similarities, we collected this dataset.

 ### Who created the dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?